copasi/COPASI/speed-test-suite/Profile_4.16-4.30.md

 4.30 | 237 | just-in-time compiler for mathematical expressions

 The most recent version (4.30) proved to be generally faster than all the previous ones.
-A number of operations had little change in speed (less than 13% change in either direction) since the last version (4.29): time course with Gillespie-type stochastic algorithms and time scale separation analysis.
-Time course integrations with the Gillespie algorithm (direct method) and its derivatives (Gibson-Bruck, tau-leap, adaptive tau-leap and hybrid methods) only gained 10-20% more speed.
-On the other hand, a number of tasks have gained considerable increase in speed: time course with LSODA (50%), time course with RADAU5 (30%), steady state solution (45-72%), and Lyapunov exponents (88%).
+A few tasks suffered only small changes in speed since the last version (4.29): file loading, time course with SDE integrator, and time scale separation analysis.
+Time course integrations with the Gillespie algorithm (direct method) and its derivatives (Gibson-Bruck, tau-leap, adaptive tau-leap and hybrid methods) increased in speed by a modest 10-20%.
+But a number of other tasks have gained considerable speedups: time course with LSODA (50%), time  course with RADAU5 (30%), steady state solution (45-72%), and Lyapunov exponents (88%).
 Most optimization algorithms are also faster, though this seems to depend a lot on the problems.
 Those with largest improvement were Praxis (48-68%), NL2SOL (44%), truncated Newtwon (33-58%), Hooke-Jeeves (30-50%), Nelder-Mead (22-53%), and Levenberg-Marquardt (21-47%).

 Relative to version 4.16, the last version where the calculations were carried out from inside the model class, the speedup is often very large.